 Small things compound

 Five small daily actions.
 Practiced consistently.
 Building over time into a calmer, more focused, more resilient version of yourself.
 That is the entire promise.
-It works because it is small enough to actually do.
+It works because it is small enough to actually do, and if you want a structured on-ramp, a 30-day self-care challenge can give the habit its first visible shape.

 What students have said